jensen-frontend-2024/2025-02-17-form-and-events/README.md

 2. `value={text}` ensures that the input field is always in sync with React state.
 3. `onChange={(e) => setText(e.target.value)}` updates the state whenever the user types.

 This is useful for validation, real-time updates, and controlled behavior.
+But remember, every time you type something inside the input field, React will trigger a rerender because of it, since the value is tied to the state variable

 [Back to top](#2025-02-17-form-and-events)